As we all know, cats can be the fussiest of eaters which is why it can be time-consuming to find the best food for cats with sensitive stomachs.

 Cats can suffer from sensitive stomachs due to normal circumstances like problems passing a hairball.
 In this case, a vet may recommend an oily formula to help them eject it before a serious blockage is caused .
-A sudden onset of vomiting or diarrhea may be brought on by something they’ve eaten in the outside world, and in which case (as long as they don’t continue eating it) are not a cause for long-term concern.

 Worst Food for Cats with Sensitive Stomachs

 If your cat starts exhibiting signs of a sensitive stomach, and it develops into a more serious condition, you may need to buy specially balanced foods to counteract this.
-Until then, there are a few simpler, stopgap solutions which can adequately meet their delicate needs.
+Until then, there are a few home ingredients you can whip up which can adequately meet their delicate needs.

 Specially Formulated Cat Foods for Cats With Sensitive Stomachs

-However, the best food for cats with sensitive stomachs has always been the specially formulated pet food, available from most good stores.
+However, the best food for cats with sensitive stomachs is specially formulated food.
+It is available from most good stores or online sellers.

-For instance, Blue Buffalo Light Protection Dry Adult Cat Food is a great dry option, made from a chicken and brown rice blend.
-It’s a high-protein, low-grain alternative to regular cat food that is made for (adult) cats with sensitive stomachs.
-Rather than most store-bought, ‘premium’ cat foods this one is intentionally low on wheat, a major cause of stomach problems – leading to fur-loss, vomiting etc, in some cats.
+The top ingredients are real chicken and brown rice blend.
+It’s a high-protein, low-grain alternative to regular cat food suitable for (adult) cats with sensitive stomachs.
+Rather than most store-bought, ‘premium’ cat foods this one is intentionally low on grains and wheat.
+Wheat is a major cause of stomach problems – leading to fur-loss, vomiting, etc., in some cats.